-At the BCC Lyndhurst Campus the academic building is open from 7 a.m. until 11 p.m., Monday through Friday; 8 a.m. until 4:30 p.m.
-Saturday; 8 a.m. until 4 p.m. on designated Sundays.
+At the BCC Lyndhurst Campus the academic building is open from 7 a.m. until 11 p.m., Mondaythrough Friday.
 Administrative offices are open from 8 a.m. until 5 p.m., Monday through Friday.
 During regular business hours, BCC will be open to students, parents, employees, contractors, guests, and invitees.
 During non-business hours, BCC Public Safety will admit only those with prior approval given by a Public Safety Administrator or other appropriate College Administrator.

-In the event of snow closings and/or other emergency closings, no facilities admittance will be given except to necessary personnel (Public Safety, Custodial, Buildings & Grounds, Maintenance, HVAC) as needed.
+In the event of snow closings and/or other emergency closings, no facilities admittance will be given except necessary personnel (Public Safety, Custodial, Buildings & Grounds, Maintenance, HVAC) as needed.

-BCC Public Safety and Bergen County Sheriff's Department routinely patrol all campus facilities (interior & exterior) and parking lots, to monitor and maintain safety and security concerns.
+BCC Public Safety and Bergen County Sheriff's Department routinely patrol all campus facilities (interior& exterior) and parking lots, to monitor and maintain safety and security concerns.
 Members of the college community aid in security measures by reporting suspicious activity promptly to BCC Public Safety and/or Bergen County Sheriff's Department.